yash3090/ECE4180-GestureBot/README.md

 | PIN 27 |   | TX  | |
 | PIN 28  |   | RX  |  |

+The buttons were used as Pull-Ups and were connected to PIN 16 and 17 for light and speed control respectively
 ## Pi Robot SetUp

 ## Communication between Glove and Pi